 La Cabrera opens its doors at 8:30 p.m.
 Tuesday through Sunday.
 Before 10, English is the primary language overheard as tourists and early-bird expats usurp the limited seating.
 Word of the restaurant has spread to many a travel book, but the servers remain friendly and conscientious.
-The steady influx of porteños hours later proves that this restaurant has avoided one of the pitfalls that beleaguer tourist hotspots: sightseers swarm in, scare away locals and subsequently cause food quality to drop.
-Prices are high compared to typical Buenos Aires parilla carts though; there’s an AR$ 9.50 service charge for every diner and most entrees fall around AR$60 with the most expensive dish, the Kobe beef Wagyu, costing AR$109.
+The steady influx of porteños hours later proves that this restaurant has somewhat avoided one of the pitfalls that beleaguer tourist hotspots: sightseers swarm in, scare away locals and subsequently cause food quality to drop.
+Prices are high compared to typical Buenos Aires parilla carts though; there’s a ‘cubierto,’ or service charge for every diner and most entrees fall around the US$12-15 mark, with some of the finer custs, such as the Kobe beef Wagyu, costing quite a bit more.

 —by Nicole Duncan

 • Hours: Mon: 8pm-1:30 Tue-Sat 12:30 am—4:30pm; 8pm —1am

 • Credit cards accepted